 How to officiate a wedding ceremony they’ll remember

-Many friends who’ve gotten ordained online have asked me how to officiate a wedding and I lead them through my process.
+Many friends who’ve gotten ordained online have reached out for help, having no idea where to start with ceremony planning.
+They need guidance and fast!
+So, I lead them through my process.

 The main elements of a contemporary wedding ceremony are:

 1) Welcoming Guests (thank everyone for coming and let them know how important they are)